StephanPartzsch/FDT-code-templates/README.md

   * Method stub for *CommandResult* metadata tag
   * Method stub for *CommandError* metadata tag
   * Method stub for *MessageHandler* metadata tag

+* *Logging Templates* - Templates to shorten the work with [Spicelib Logging](http://spicefactory.org/parsley/docs/2.4/manual/spicelib-logging.php#intro).
+These templates were created for Spicelib version 2.4
+  * Template for adding a logger instance as a field
+  * Templates for adding all log level statements (e.g. DEBUG, INFO, ...)
+  * Template for adding info statement with enclosing method name

 * *Unit Test Templates* - Templates for writing unit tests with [flex unit](http://flexunit.org).
 These templates were created for FlexUnit version 4.1
   * Method stub for *Before* metadata tag